zubzet/framework/docs/guides/library.md

 </details>

 ## Setting up our Application
 To start working with permissions, we first need the basic structure of our application.
-The framework provides pre-built files in the "Resources" section, including templates for controllers, models, and views.
+This guide provides pre-built files in the "Resources" section, including templates for controllers, models, and views.
 Using these resources ensures an organized setup and allows us to focus on implementing functionality and permissions efficiently.

 ## How does Permissions works?
 The framework includes a robust and fully implemented permission system designed to manage access control efficiently.
 This system is built around roles and the associated **permissions** assigned to those roles.

 #### Key Features:

 A user can have multiple roles, and each role can be assigned multiple permissions.